A Summary and Analysis of Saki’s ‘Gabriel-Ernest’

 Like the best horror stories, ‘Gabriel-Ernest’ invites analysis and discussion because its conclusion remains slightly ambiguous.
 Although we may be tempted to side with Van Cheele in his assessment of what happened to Gabriel-Ernest and his companion, part of the power lies in the lack of hard evidence either way.
 The result is a masterly piece of storytelling which raises a smile even as it seeks to raise the hairs on the backs of our necks.
 If you go down to the woods today…

 You can pick up The Collected Short Stories of Saki (Wordsworth Classics) for just a few pounds, and we’d strongly recommend it if you’re yet to discover the joys of his witty and entertaining writing.
 You have a real treat ahead of you.
+You can learn more about Saki with our pick of his best stories, our analysis of his funny cat story, and our discussion of his ‘Sredni Vashtar’.

 Posted on March 21, 2017, in Literature and tagged Analysis, Books, Classics, Close Reading, English Literature, Gabriel-Ernest, Saki, Short Story Analysis, Summary.
 Bookmark the permalink.
 2 Comments.